daizoru/node-evolve/README.md

   Strings are also supported.
   Mutation is done by operators like add, delete, move and substitution.

-#### Copy & paste
+#### Block copying, cutting & pasting

-  This mutation copy a node of the AST tree to another place.
+  This mutation copy or cut a node of the AST tree to another place.
   It may replace a node or insert between two.

+#### Binary operator substitution

+  Operator of binary operations may be substituted by any operator of this list: + - * /

+#### Binary operation switch

+  This mutation simply switch two terms of an operation, eg. 10.0 / 5.0 becomes 5.0 / 10.0.

+#### Variable substitution

+  Any variable is subject to change and remplacement by another variable

 ## How-to